mrakgr/The-Spiral-Language/readme.md

 All the cases in pattern matching clause with dynamic data must have the same type.
 Got: [type_lit (A), type_lit (B)]
 ```

 The way things are currently is the fault of whoever wrote the pattern matching compiler.
 Since patterns would be difficult to compile otherwise, internally Spiral uses the same mechanism used to do common subexpression elimination to pass information over multiple branches.
-There is no issue at all with this when not dealing with union types, but here there is some friction here.
+There is no issue at all with this when not dealing with union types, but here there is some friction there.

 There is something good about the current arrangement that MLs do not have.